-He also said the central government would start the registration process for the multi-facility ‘Unorganised Workers Identification Number’ (UWin) card, in the next one or two months.
+He said the central government would start the registration process for the multi-facility ‘Unorganised Workers Identification Number’ (UWin) card in the next one or two months.

 “Going forward, if required, a social security fund will be created.
 The creation of a social security fund is under our consideration.
-A committee has already been set up for that,” the minister told reporters here after inaugurating the new office building of the Employee’s State Insurance Corporation.
+A committee has already been set up for that,” he told reporters here after inaugurating the new office building of the Employee’s State Insurance Corporation.

-He said the existing social security benefits like employees’ provident fund, employees’ state insurance are contributory in nature.
+He said the existing social security benefits like employees’ provident fund and employees’ state insurance are contributory in nature.

-However elaborating on the UWin card, which is meant for covering unorganised labourers for giving social benefits to them, he said the Centre is aiming to cover 43 crore such labourers under the identity card scheme.
+Elaborating on the UWin card, which is meant for giving social benefits to unorganised labourers, he said the Centre is aiming to cover 43 crore such labourers under the identity card scheme.

 “We will be starting the registration of the UWin card in the next one or two months.
-It will be Aadhaar linked,” he said.
+It will be Aadhar linked,” he said.

 In the first phase, the Centre wants to cover 10 crore unorganised workers under the UWin card, the minister said, adding that state governments are required to participate in the scheme actively.

-Speaking on the retirement fund body EPFO’s investments in the stock market, he said the centre has decided to invest 15 per cent of its investible fund to exchange traded fund (ETF) in 2017-18.
+Speaking on the retirement fund body EPFO’s investments in the stock market, he said the central government has decided to invest 15 per cent of its investible fund to exchange traded fund (ETF) in 2017-18.

 Around Rs 23,000 crore of the Rs 1.5 lakh crore of investible funds of the Employee’s Provident Fund Organisation (EPFO) will be invested in ETF in the current fiscal, the minister said.